glFusion/shop/README.md

 plugin configuration.
 You should also sign up for a developer or sandbox account for testing.

-If you use the Bad Behavior plugin, be sure that you whitelist your Paypal IPN URL (paypal/ipn/*provider*_ipn.php).
-Bad Behavior may block IPN messages from Paypal otherwise.
+If you use the Bad Behavior plugin, be sure that you whitelist your Shop IPN URL (shop/ipn/*provider*_ipn.php).
+Bad Behavior may block IPN messages from Shop otherwise.

-This version of the Paypal plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.
+This version of the Shop plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.

 ## Plugin APIs